Jack Edwards (American politician): Congressional career

 In November 1964, Edwards defeated Democrat John M. Tyson Sr. and Mobile activist Noble Beasley to become the U.S. Congressman representing Alabama's 1st congressional district.
-Alabama had lost one of its nine seats after the 1960 federal census, and after a statewide vote, the first district's Democratic incumbent, Frank Boykin, a 28-year congressional veteran recently again implicated in a corruption scandal, had been the lowest vote-getter and thus redistricted out of his office.
+Alabama had lost one of its nine seats after the 1960 federal census, and after a statewide vote, the first district's Democratic incumbent, Frank W. Boykin, a 28-year congressional veteran recently again implicated in a corruption scandal, had been the lowest vote-getter and thus redistricted out of his office.
 Since Alabama could not actually lose its first district, Tyson (a lawyer like Edwards and who served in both houses of the Alabama legislature) had become his party's candidate after the Democratic primary in which he defeated Clara Stone Fields, the only woman in the Alabama legislature during that decade.

-Edwards became one of five Republicans elected to the House from Alabama (the others being James D. Martin, John Hall Buchanan, Glenn Andrews, and William Louis Dickinson) amid Republican presidential nominee Barry Goldwater's sweep of the state in that year's presidential election.
+Edwards became one of five Republicans elected to the House from Alabama (the others being James D. Martin, John H. Buchanan Jr., Glenn Andrews, and William L. Dickinson) amid Republican presidential nominee Barry Goldwater's sweep of the state in that year's presidential election.
 Edwards defeated Democrat John Tyson Sr. by 19 points.
 He went on to be reelected nine times and served alongside five American presidents.
 The Mobile area's voters, like most of their counterparts in Alabama, turned against the Democrats after Lyndon Johnson signed the Civil Rights Act of 1964.
 Parts of the district had been among the first parts of Alabama where old-line Democrats began splitting their tickets as early as the 1940s.
 Edwards also picked up long coattails from Goldwater, who carried the district by well over 70 percent of the vote.